-(a) Notice of Nondiscrimination.
+A. Notice of Nondiscrimination.

-As a recipient of federal funds, Arkansas Tech University is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. §1681 et seq. ("Title IX"), which prohibits discrimination on the basis of sex in educational programs or activities, admission and employment.
+As a recipient of federal funds, Arkansas Tech University is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. §1681 et seq.("Title IX"), which prohibits discrimination on the basis of sex in educational programs or activities, admission, and employment.
 Under certain circumstances, Sexual Misconduct (defined below) constitutes sexual discrimination prohibited by Title IX.
 Inquiries concerning the application of Title IX may be referred to Arkansas Tech University's Title IX Coordinator or to the U.S. Department of Education's Office for Civil Rights.
-Arkansas Tech University's Title IX Coordinator is Jennifer Fleming, whose office is in Room 212 of the Administration Building located at 1509 N. Boulder Avenue in Russellville, Arkansas.
-Jennifer Fleming may be contacted by phone at (479) 498-6020 or by email at ifleming@atu.edu.
+Arkansas Tech University's Title IX Coordinator is Amy Pennington, whose office is in Suite 233 of the Doc Bryan Student Services Center located at 1605 Coliseum Drive in Russellville, Arkansas.
+Amy Pennington may be contacted by telephone at (479) 968-0407 or by email at apennington@atu.edu.

-(b) Overview of this Policy.
+B. Overview of this Policy.